-The Wilkinson Public Library challenges, inspires, engages & transforms by:
+The Wilkinson Public Library challenges, inspires, engages and transforms by:

 In 2015, the Wilkinson Public Library (WPL) celebrates 40 years serving the Telluride region.
 That’s 40 years as an official library district, but the history of the library goes back to the mid-sixties when a bookmobile came to Telluride once a week.
 Around this time, Larry and Betty Wilkinson arrived in town and met with the town’s fire department to request a community library space in the Quonset hut that once stood next to the current elementary school.
 The Quonset hut library was open two or three days a week, three or four hours a day.
 The collection consisted of local donations and discarded books from other libraries.
 The entire donation-only budget went toward coal for heat.